LamaCookies/MarmosetGroundsPrivacy/README.md

 8. SECURITY MEASURES

 8.1 Our Commitment to Security: we understand the importance of safeguarding your information.
-We implement a variety of security measures to maintain the safety of your personal information when you access and use BlockyWorld.
+We implement a variety of security measures to maintain the safety of your personal information when you access and use Marmoset Grounds.

 8.1.1 Technical Measures: These include firewalls, data encryption, secure server infrastructure, and regular monitoring of potential vulnerabilities and attacks.